Auditioning at The Collective

 Overall level evaluations are based on the elements listed above for each instrument.
 The score in each area is averaged to determine the student’s overall rating.

-Instrument Programs
+Instrument & Vocal Programs